satya954/DevOps-Tools-QA/Jenkins.md

 				**Jenkins Interview Questions:**

 ## Q1.
 What is CI/CD Pipeline ?
 **A:** A CI/CD pipeline is an automated workflow used to build, test and deploy softwares.
 It ensures that code changes are integrated, verified and deployed without human intervention.
+## Stages in CI- Continous Integration.
+- Code checkout
+- Build
+- Quality checks
+- Unit tests
+- Upload to artifactory
+## Stages in CD - Continous Deployment / Delivery
+- Deploy to Staging (PreProd)
+- Testing the application
+- QA approval (optional)
+- Deploy to Production
+- Monitoring & Rollback (if required)

 ## Q2:
 **A:**